Obtaining an Identification Card

 If you already hold a valid Virginia driver's license, you may exchange your driver's license for an ID card.

-If you are applying for an ID card and do not hold a valid Virginia driver's license, you must present documents proving your identification, residency, and Social Security number, if you have been issued one.
-You may also be required to present proof of legal presence.
+If you are applying for an ID card and do not hold a valid Virginia driver's license, you must present the following documents proving your eligibility:

 Selective Service Registration